How much is your car worth?

 The UX Series has 2.1 inches more front legroom and 2.9 inches more rear hip room than the 500L.

-To make loading groceries and cargo easier when your hands are full, the UX Series’ available liftgate can be opened just by a gesture, leaving your hands completely free.
-The 500L doesn’t offer a hands-free gesture to open its liftgate, forcing you to put cargo down if your hands are full.
+To make loading and unloading groceries and cargo easier when your hands are full, the UX Series’ power liftgate can be opened or closed just by kicking your foot under the back bumper, leaving your hands completely free.
+The 500L doesn’t offer a power or hands-free opening liftgate.

 J.D.
 Power and Associates surveys of service recipients show that Lexus service is better than Fiat.
 J.D.
 Power ranks Lexus third in service department satisfaction.
 With a 127% lower rating, Fiat is ranked 31st.

 The UX Series has a standard remote vehicle starting system, so the vehicle can be started from inside the driver's house.
 This allows the driver to comfortably warm up the engine before going out to the vehicle.
+The climate system will also automatically heat or cool the interior.
 The 500L doesn’t offer a remote starting system.

-The UX Series’ optional easy entry system raises the steering wheel when the door is unlocked or the ignition is switched off, making it easier for the driver to get in and out.
+The UX Series’ optional easy entry system raises the steering wheel and glides the driver’s seat back when the door is unlocked or the ignition is switched off, making it easier for the driver to get in and out.
 The 500L doesn’t offer an easy entry system.

-The UX Series offers an optional heads-up display that projects speed readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
+The UX Series offers an optional heads-up display that projects speed and other key instrumentation readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
 The 500L doesn’t offer a heads-up display.

 The UX Series has a standard automatic headlight on/off feature.
 When the ignition is on, the headlights automatically turn on at dusk and off after dawn.
 The 500L doesn’t offer automatic headlights.